-Historic waterways attraction Standedge Tunnel centre is providing a free home for up to 10 bee hives as well as storage space, meeting facilities and space for honey extraction.
+Historic waterways attraction Standedge Tunnel Visitor Centre is providing a free home for up to 10 bee hives as well as storage space, meeting facilities and space for honey extraction.

 Sanctuary Kirklees was awarded a grant from the West Yorkshire Police Commissioner's Safer Communities Fund, plus a donation from the Church of Jesus Christ of Latter Day Saints, to kick start The Buzz Project.

 Dr Ryad Alsous BSc, MA, PhD, now living in Huddersfield, is a world-renowned expert on beekeeping and is responsible for setting up The Buzz Project, initially supported by Kirklees Council and now managed by Sanctuary Kirklees.

 He said: "I am enormously grateful to everyone who has helped us with this project and in particular to the generosity and goodwill of the Canal & River Trust, the Safer Communities Fund, Sanctuary Kirklees and Kirklees Council who have given us this wonderful chance.
 As a refugee myself, I understand the issues and problems affecting the everyday life of people who have been displaced and who often carry emotional tensions and feeling of isolation arising from their experiences and memories.

 "Many in this situation have had high level careers and so have an enormous amount to offer and contribute.
 This opportunity allows them to make a useful contribution and gain skills and expertise that will help them to fully integrate into the community."